-At Native American Seed we deeply appreciate big hearted folks like Sara who are spreading light.
+At Native American Seed we deeply appreciate big hearted folks like Sara Dykman who are spreading light.
+Her new book Bicycling with Butterflies is available April 2021.
 Even if you can't bike the migration, you can be a part of it by providing native plants and milkweed for the monarchs and other pollinators.
 We are in this together.
 We each make a difference.

 With so much negative energies swirling about us, many people are saying:

 "I just want to do something positive today"